mwolson/barrt-sh/README.md

 `barrt` was written to allow easy testing of commandline programs.
-The initial use case was making it possible to choose "Copy as cURL" from a request in Google Chrome, drop the result into a test case, edit the URL slightly, and begin checking headers and response body parts in the output. cURL support is available as a plugin in the [barrt-curl](https://github.com/mwolson/barrt-curl) module.
+The initial use case was making it possible to choose "Copy as cURL" from a request in Google Chrome, drop the result into a test case, edit the URL slightly, and begin checking the headers and response body. cURL support is available as a plugin in the [barrt-curl](https://github.com/mwolson/barrt-curl) module.

 One of the design goals is to provide helpful error messages when tests fail.
 The framework may be extended with